-United States Government provides a framework for understanding the purposes, principles, and practices of constitutional representative democracy in the United States.
-Responsible and effective participation of citizens is stressed.
-Students understand the nature of citizenship, politics, and governments and understand the rights and responsibilities of citizens and how these are part of local, state and national government.
-Students examine how the United States Constitution protects the rights and provides the structure and functions of various levels of government.
+Grade Level: 12 United States Government provides a framework for understanding the purposes, Course #: 1540 principles, and practices of constitutional representative democracy in the United States.
+Length: 1 Semester Responsible and effective participation of citizens is stressed.
+Students understand the Credit(s): One nature of citizenship, politics, and governments and understand the rights and Diploma: General, Core 40, responsibilities of citizens and how these are part of local, state and national government.
+Academic Honors, Technical Students examine how the United States Constitution protects the rights and provides the Honors structure and functions of various levels of government.
 Analysis of how the United States interacts with other nations and the government's role in world affairs is included in this course.
 Using primary and secondary resources, students will articulate, evaluate, and defend positions on political issues.
 As a result, they will be able to explain the role of individuals and groups in government, politics, and civic activities and the need for civic and political engagement of citizens in the United States.

-NOTE: Students are required to take the naturalization test for citizenship per SEA 132 (New 2019-2020)

-Fulfills the Government requirement for all diplomas; General, Core 40, Academic Honors, Technical Honors Diplomas
+NOTE: Students are required to take the naturalization test for citizenship per SEA Prereguisite: None 132 (New 2019-2020) Fulfills the Government requ irement for all diplomas; General, Core 40, Academic Honors, Technical Honors Diplomas